iTwin/presentation/packages/hierarchies/learning/PerformanceTuning.md

 # Performance tuning

-While the ECSQL queries returned by [hierarchy definition](./HierarchyDefinitions.md) has the biggest impact on performance of creating a hierarchy, there are a few customization options that allow to fine tune it based on consumers' requirements.
+While the ECSQL queries returned by [hierarchy definition](./HierarchyDefinitions.md) have the biggest impact on performance of creating a hierarchy, there are a few customization options that allow to fine-tune it based on consumers' requirements.
 This page lists those options.

 ## Hierarchy provider's query concurrency